openfedem/fedem-gui/BUILD.md

   and remove the option `-DUSE_FORTRAN=ON`.
   It will then configure without Fortran support.
-  This implies that the *Previewing of Functions* feature will not be available in your build of FEDEM GUI.
+  This implies that the *Previewing of Functions* feature will not be available in your build of the FEDEM GUI.
 You can also specify any of the options listed [here](README.md#activation-of-features-compile-time) in a similar way, to tailor your build further.